Sysco Corporation (SYY) Shares Up Despite Recent Market Volatility

 Stephens gave a rating of “Overweight” to SYY, setting the target price at $90 in the report published on September 23rd of the previous year.

-During the last 5 trading sessions, SYY fell by -1.27%, which changed the moving average for the period of 200-days by -5.66% in comparison to the 20-day moving average, which settled at $75.90.
-In addition, Sysco Corporation saw -2.34% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SYY rose by +0.19%, which changed the moving average for the period of 200-days by -9.49% in comparison to the 20-day moving average, which settled at $75.76.
+In addition, Sysco Corporation saw -1.92% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading